josh-development/docs-v1/development/testing.md

 # Testing Stuff

 If you feel the need to "test" JOSH's functionality from a command line, you're not alone, because I do to!
 That's why I created a very simple script that lets me directly import and interact with JOSH from the command line.
-That way I can set, get, delete, and do all the things without having to restart a script every time.&#x20;
+That way I can set, get, delete, and do all the things without having to restart a script every time.

-The script uses a simple `readline` module that's core to node, so really the only thing it needs to run is `josh` itself, and a provider such as `@josh-providers/sqlite` .&#x20;
+The script uses a simple `readline` module that's core to node, so really the only thing it needs to run is `josh` itself, and a provider such as `@josh-providers/sqlite` .

 You'll need to install the appropriate provider, see [Providers ](../providers/about.md)for instructions.

-Here's the script:&#x20;
+Here's the script:

 ```javascript
 const readline = require('readline');